ssayhan/Fake_News/README.md

  * train the data and fit it
  * and test it to see our accuracy
 * So far we have a 94% accuracy
+#  What i've done to make it better, and future goals
  * befor i orginaly i had 93 befor i had the mashine learning also look at thet text as well
+ * 94 % is good but not perfect.
+Word Bias would be important to look at fallowing through. with out research ive created my own code that would make a confusion matrix given a word. doing so showws if the word were wrong guessing it was fake news when it reality it should have been real and vise versa. seeing this can give us a better understanding of each value
+# Conclussion

 =======
 # Group Project Fake News